Dodge Charger: Sixth generation: 2006–2010 (LX)

 After a twenty-year absence, Dodge reintroduced the Charger in 2005 for the 2006 model year as a Chrysler LX platform-based four-door sedan.
 Although the 1999 Charger concept car featured four doors, it shared little else with the 2006 production model.

 Initially, the Charger was available in SE, SXT, R/T, R/T with Road/Track Performance Group, Police, and Daytona R/T versions.
 A V6 engine was available for the first time, as was all-wheel drive (AWD).
 All-wheel drive was first only available on the R/T package.
 However, from 2009 onwards, all-wheel drive was also an option for the SE and SXT versions.

 The basic SE model included a 2.7 L V6 engine and a four-speed automatic transmission.
-The 3.5 L V6 included an "AutoStick" manual shifting feature, 17 in wheels, air conditioning, all-speed traction control, as well as ABS and electronic stability control, a CD player, tilt and telescoping steering column, power locks/mirrors/windows, and remote keyless entry.
+The 3.5 L V6 included an "AutoStick" manual shifting feature, 17-inch wheels, air conditioning, all-speed traction control, as well as ABS and electronic stability control, a CD player, tilt and telescoping steering column, power locks/mirrors/windows, and remote keyless entry.
 Additional features and trims were available, including the Charger R/T with a 5.7 L Hemi V8 mated to a five-speed automatic transmission.
 A multiple-displacement system that allowed it to save fuel by running on only four cylinders when cruising was also featured in the V8.

 Performance was the focus of the Charger SRT8 equipped with a 6.1 L Hemi engine mated to a five-speed automatic, as well as conveniences such as an eight-way power front passenger seat, automatic climate control, unique grille and rear spoiler, body-colour interior trim, special front fascia and engine cover, larger exhaust tips, performance steering gear, heated front seats with perforated suede inserts, power-adjustable pedals, and unique colours and exterior trim.
 An optional Road/Track package offered ten additional horsepower, a GPS navigation system, a 322-watt audio system, a sunroof, and a rear-seat DVD entertainment system and radio.